 Compared to other hosting provider’s SiteGround’s hosting plans are simplicity itself.
 They don’t confuse you with a ton of options and confusing names.
 For their shared and WordPress hosting, they have just three tiers:

 They use the same plan structure over and over.
 In fact, there is no SiteGround VPS server plan!
-Instead, the link you see to VPS servers in the table point you to the GoGeek plan, which is suitable for 100,000 monthly visits.
+Instead, the link you see to VPS servers in the table points you to the GoGeek plan, which is suitable for 100,000 monthly visits.

 Any more than that, and you’ll need a dedicated server.
-It’s actually a managed VPS solution that they call “Semi dedicated hosting”.
+It’s actually a managed VPS solution that they call “Semi-dedicated Hosting”.
 It indicates that the GoGeek plan will provide you with the same performance of a VPS.
 Quite a boast!

 This SiteGround hosting review will show off some of the features available to not just the GoGeek plan, but others as well.